AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-heading-links-in-jekyll.md

 keywords: [heading links in jekyll]
 tags: [dev, frontend, liquid, jekyll]
 isCanonical: true
+lastUpdated: 2020-05-24
 ---

 It's a common practice in blogs to link your headings; this makes it easier for users to share a specific part of your content without having to share the entire post's URL.

 How can we create heading links in Jekyll without losing our sanity and without resorting to JavaScript?

-Answer: with the power of Jekyll includes!
+Answer: with the power of **Jekyll includes**!

 {% include linkedHeading.html heading="How to Create Heading Links in Jekyll" level=2 %}